• 0Shopping Cart

 • Menu Menu

-New OSHA ruling for Riggers and Signalpersons to be “QUALIFIED” took effect on 11/8/2010 and our Training classes are in full effect.
-This is not the same as obtaining certifications in these areas.
-OSHA only requires that workers be qualified, not certified, and we’ve designed an intense and fun class, complete with practical (hands on) testing, that will get anyone from the novice to a full-time operator through compliance with ease.
+Since 2010, OSHA has required riggers and signalpersons to be “qualified.”
+To get OSHA-compliant, NCT designed an intense and fun class, complete with practical, hands-on testing, that will get anyone from the novice to a full-time operator through compliance with ease.

-According to OSHA regulations, a Qualified Rigger must be used for hoisting activity for assembly and disassembly work.
-Also, they must be used anytime workers are within the fall zone and hooking, unhooking, guiding a load or completing the initial connection of a load to a component or structure.
+According to OSHA regulations, qualified riggers must be used for hoisting activity for assembly and disassembly work.
+Also, they must be used anytime workers are within the fall zone and hooking, unhooking, and guiding a load, or completing the initial connection of a load to a component or structure.

-A “qualified” rigger or signal person is not necessarily the same as one that has been “certified”.
-It is possible to be qualified without holding a certification.
-It is also possible that one could be certified yet not be qualified for a particular load.
+A “qualified” rigger or signalperson is not necessarily the same as one that has been “certified.”
+It’s possible to be qualified without holding a certification.
+It’s also possible that one could be certified yet not be qualified for a particular load.

-According to OSHA, a qualified rigger is defined as:
+Per OSHA, a qualified rigger is defined as a person who:

-• Person holds a degree, certificate or professional standing OR
+• Holds a degree, certificate, or professional standing

-A person need not be qualified to handle every type of job.
+A person doesn’t need to be “qualified” to handle every type of job.
 Instead, they must, according to OSHA, “have the ability to properly rig the load for a particular job.”
-Because each job is different, the qualified rigger need only be qualified for the job on which he or she is working; and that is where our training comes in.
+But that’s where our training can come in.

 • The operator does not have a full view of the point of operation